 We have always have had dogs at home and have been doing pet therapy for 15 years.
 We started out doing pet therapy at nursing homes, and shortly after we met Cindi Leckey who told us about Alexander Youth Network.
 After we got two puppies, we trained them to become therapy dogs.
 We currently visit the kids in the Psychiatric Residential Treatment Facility (PRTF) on the fourth Saturday of each month.
 We also visit the kids in the Day Treatment program once a month.
 The kids love the dogs – when they see the dogs on the playground, they yell and run towards them.
 If the dog is sick, they get worried.
 They know what the dogs like and dislike.
 The kids even have nicknames for our dogs Bailey and Daisy – they call them Vanilla and Chocolate.

-What surprised you most about volunteering as a dinner buddy?
+What has surprised you most about volunteering in pet therapy?

 What do you wish other people knew about Alexander?